phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 #### Make everything lowercase

-This won't work for a Mac.
+This (apparently) won't work on a Mac, because Macs (appear to) have case-insensitive file naming.
+It works fine on

 `rename 's/([A-Z])/\L$1/g' *`